kianzohoury/machina-labs-sol/README.md

 ## Task II: Generating Synthetic Defects with Diffusion Models

-For this section, we will rely heavily on fine-tuning and evaluation of pre-trained models since training diffusion models from scratch are extremely costly.
-For the diffusion model, I decided to use [point-e by OpenAI](https://github.com/openai/point-e) and [] as a classifier to evaluate the effectiveness of synthetic point clouds for defect detection.
+For this section, I relied on a pre-trained conditional text-to-3D diffusion model, specifically [point-e](https://github.com/openai/point-e) by OpenAI.
+Since training from scratch is obviously costly, I opted for fine-tuning point-e on point clouds derived from ShapeNetCore.

-As mentioned in the problem understanding section, training a robust defect detection system relies on having a rich and diverse distribution of defects, with many examples per defect category across multiple types of part geometries.
-While in the context of metal forming/manufacturing, defects can manifest as wrinkling, cracks, warping, holes, etc., we will constrain defects to simply mean point cloud deformities, such as noise and missing points.
-Initially, I had tried to model the "real" defects but found it quite tricky to implement without using meshes/normals of the data.
-In theory, if we could model the physical processes that generate these real-world defects, we could simply fine-tune a diffusion model to produce these as well.
+As mentioned in the problem understanding section, training a robust defect detection system relies on having a rich and diverse distribution of defects, with many examples per defect category, ideally across multiple types of part geometries.
+While in the context of metal forming/manufacturing, defects can manifest as wrinkling, cracks, warping, holes, etc., I constrained defects to simply mean point cloud "deformities," such as noise and missing points.
+Initially, I tried to simulate structural defects like bumps/dents, but found it quite tricky to implement without using meshes/normals corresponding to the point clouds.
+In theory, if we could model a certain defect as a series of functions/transformations applied to clean point clouds, we could easily fine-tune a diffusion model to generate these as well.
+The "realism" of the generated synthetic defective point clouds would be highly dependent on how well we can simulate defects (since training a generative model on unrealistic defects will give you just that) and how closely their characteristics match those found in real data.

-For the diffusion task, I generated a distribution of defective point clouds, sampling examples randomly from ShapeNetCore, applying the defect transformation, and generating text prompts using the example's class and appending the defect type, like so: `"<ShapeNet class> <defect type> defect"`.
-Like the denoising/point completion tasks, I generated defects by applying uniform/guassian noise and adopting a nearest neighbors approach to remove local sections of the point clouds.
-I sampled 1000 of these defective training examples and fine-tuned point-e by modifying scripts I found for fine-tuning from [this project](https://github.com/crockwell/Cap3D/tree/main).
+For the fine-tuning task, I generated a distribution of training data, which consisted of input text prompts and defective point clouds (ground truth labels) sourced from point clouds from ShapeNetCore as before.
+Similar to the denoising/point completion tasks in Part I, I started with clean point clouds and applied defect transformations by either applying guassian noise or removing a connected section of points by sampling a random point and removing its neighbors.
+For the superivison signal (ground truth label) which the diffusion model is conditioned on, I generated simple text prompts by appending a given point clouds ShapeNet class label with a random defect type, in the following manner: `"<ShapeNet class> <defect type> defect"`.
+Below are examples from the resulting training set:

 ### Defect Examples
 <p align="center">